-Things didn’t improve from there, and to this day Peg and I exchange no Christmas cards.
-But several weeks later, we’d both lived long enough for her to admit, in a grudging waft of cancer, that I was “probably ready not to fuck up my test too much or kill my examiner.”
-I thought she was probably ready to process to the next level of hell, with or without Beelzebub’s approval, but kept this to myself for fear of another beating.
+Things didn’t improve, and to this day Peg and I exchange no Christmas cards.
+But several weeks later, we’d both lived long enough for her to admit, in a grudging waft of cancer, that I was “probably ready not to fuck up my test too much.”
+I thought she was probably ready to process to the next level of hell, but kept this to myself for fear of another beating.

 “Fucken hell”, he’d mutter, as sauce splurted down his shirt.
 “Shit on a stick…” as tomato and egg shot out and spattered on the dashboard.
-“Fucken bloody fuck!” as half the patty slopped onto his crotch.
+“Fucken bloody fuck!” as half the patty slopped in his lap.
 Every time I “failed” my test, the hamburger came good, and my examiner waved me on with a “Don’ worry mate”, as he tried – in vain – to scrub the catastrophic spillage off his belly with a very small napkin.
-This only served to spread the sauce around, get his hands covered in it, and make him nearly tearfully furious as he waved them about fruitlessly: “What the fuck am I gonna do about these?!”
+This only served to spread the sauce around, get his hands covered, and make him near tearfully furious as he waved them about: “What the fuck am I gonna do about these?!”

 “Yeah mate,” he said, trying to open the door with his slimy hands.
-“I just need … a fucken wet-wipe.”
+“I just need … a bluddy wet-wipe.”

 All this was fresh in mind as my American wife and I drove to the DMV on a sunny Californian afternoon in 2015.
 I’d spent the past few days remembering “how to drive” so as to pass a test – checking mirrors, shuffling hands, not driving with a foot hanging out the window, that sort of thing.
 And so, when I pulled around the corner towards the DMV, I gave my wife a confident grin and asked how the “learner” was doing.